We’ve been hearing lots of folks ask us how to make ghee lately. And the answer, surprisingly, is as easy as melting butter and being patient.

-How To Make Ghee Recipe
+How To Make Ghee

-- 1. Place the butter in a saucepan over medium-low heat until it melts and separates into distinct layers.
-The milk solids will migrate to the bottom of the pan, the foam will rise to the top, and golden liquid will float between the two.
-Let things come to a simmer and hold it here until what’s in between the foam and the milk solids turns a darker shade of golden than when you started and the milk solids at the bottom of the pan begin to turn light brown.
-You may need to push any foam on top out of the way to have a peek.
-At this point, you have a choice.
-You can stop things or you can let things progress a little longer for a more pronounced taste.
+- Eventually, the butter will come to an ever-so-gentle simmer.
+You want to maintain this until what’s in between the foam and the milk solids turns a slightly darker shade than when you started and you can see through it to the milk solids at the bottom of the pan, which will begin to turn a light shade of brown.
+This could take as long as 25 minutes or so.
+At this point, you can stop things or you can let things progress a little longer for a more intense, nuttier taste.

 - Transfer the solids to the bowl with any foam and reserve for another use.
-(You can use the foam and solids as you would butter, spreading them on bread and so forth.)
+(Use the foam and solids as you would butter, spreading them on bread and so forth.)

-- Knowing how to make clarified butter is as easy as how to make ghee.
-The only difference between the techniques, explains author and home cook Heidi Swanson, is that ghee is cooked longer and, as a result of being in contact with the browning milk solids for more time, has a more intense flavor profile.
-To make clarified butter, follow the above ghee recipe but be certain to pull the pan from the heat before the milk solids begin to turn brown.
+How To Make Clarified Butter VariationKnowing how to make clarified butter is as easy as knowing how to make ghee.
+The difference between the techniques, explains cookbook author and blogger Heidi Swanson, is that ghee is cooked longer and, as a result of being in contact with the milk solids for more time as they warm, has a more intense flavor profile.
+To make clarified butter, simply follow the above ghee recipe but be certain to pull the pan from the heat before the milk solids begin to turn brown.